Jerry Yang: Chinese government controversies

-In fall 2005, a month after the Alibaba investment, news broke that Yahoo! had cooperated with Chinese authorities in the arrest of Chinese journalist Shi Tao in November 2004.
+In the fall 2005, a month after the Alibaba investment, news broke that Yahoo! had cooperated with Chinese authorities in the arrest of Chinese journalist Shi Tao in November 2004.
 Shi had used a Yahoo email address to anonymously notify a pro-democracy website in the US that the Chinese government had ordered the Chinese media not to cover the fifteenth anniversary of the Tiananmen Square Protests of 1989 on June 4.
 Yahoo! provided the Chinese security agencies with the IP addresses of the senders, the recipients and the time of the message.
 Shi was subsequently convicted for "divulging state secrets abroad."

 Yang justified the action, stating: "To be doing business in China or anywhere else in the world, we have to comply with local law[s]."
 Yang and Yahoo! were heavily criticized, and Reporters Without Borders called Yahoo! "a Chinese police informant."

 In April 2007, Wang Xiaoning and other journalists brought a civil suit against Yahoo! for allegedly aiding and abetting the Chinese government which, it was claimed, resulted in torture that included beatings and imprisonment.

 In early November 2007, Yang faced questions from a Congressional committee with respect to Yahoo!'s role in the arrests of Tao and other journalists in China.
 During the hearings he apologized to Tao's mother, who was also at the hearing.

-A week later, Yahoo! agreed to settle with affected Chinese dissidents, paying them undisclosed compensation.
+A week later, Yahoo! agreed to settle with the affected Chinese dissidents, paying them undisclosed compensation.
 Yang stated, "After meeting with the families, it was clear to me what we had to do to make this right for them, for Yahoo, and for the future."
 That week, Yang established the Yahoo!
 Human Rights Fund, a fund to provide "humanitarian and legal support" to online dissidents.

 In February 2008, Secretary of State Condoleezza Rice said that she raised issues about jailed Chinese journalists with her Chinese counterpart Yang Jiechi; she cited a letter from Jerry Yang requesting her assistance in freeing the jailed dissidents.
 Late in 2008, the Laogai Museum opened; the museum was run by noted Chinese dissident Harry Wu and showcased China's laogai penal system.
 It was funded by the Yahoo!
 Human Rights Fund.

 On September 2, 2020, a lawsuit was filed on behalf of Chinese activist Ning Xianhua against past Yahoo! executives, including Yang and Semel.
-The lawsuit was filed in the U.S. District Court in San Jose, California.
-It alleges that Yahoo! provided Xianhua’s private emails to the Chinese government in exchange for commercial access to more Chinese internet users.
+The lawsuit was filed in the US District Court in San Jose, California.
+It alleges that Yahoo! provided Xianhua's private emails to the Chinese government in exchange for commercial access to more Chinese internet users.